-Let's say you currently have the Chase Sapphire Preferred® Card, but you're intrigued by the new rewards structure of the updated Chase Freedom Unlimited® card – 5% cash back on travel through Ultimate Rewards®, 3% back at drugstores, 3% back at restaurants and 1.5% cash back on your other purchases.
-This card also offers $200 cash back (that's 20,000 Chase Ultimate Rewards® points) if you spend $500 in the first three months of card membership as well as 5% cash back on grocery store purchases, up to $12,000 spent, in the first year (excludes Target and Walmart).
+Let’s say you currently have the CardName, but you’re intrigued by the rewards structure of the updated CardNamediscontinued card – 5% cash back on travel through Ultimate Rewards®, 3% back at drugstores, 3% back at restaurants and 1.5% cash back on your other purchases.
+This card also offers an extra 1.5% cash back on every purchase (up o $20,000 spent) during your first year as a cardholder.

 Con: Product changes aren’t available immediately.

 Many issuers require your account to be open a minimum period of time – typically a year – before you can change your product.
 One reason for the restriction may be to avoid paying out large welcome bonuses to new cardholders only to have them downgrade to a card with a lower annual fee immediately after collecting their reward.

 Similarly, once you change your card, you won’t be able to change that card – either as an upgrade or downgrade – for a period of time, again, likely one year.
 That means if you downgrade your premium travel card following the birth of a child, for instance, when you aren’t traveling enough to use it, be aware that you won’t be able to upgrade back to the premium card if travel opens up again this summer and you want to take part.